absent-cc/abSENT/README.md

 With abSENT, these days are, well...*absent*.

 # 💡 Inspiration
 We got sick of having to check Schoology.
-The mobile interface is non-existent, the lists do not load on data (or sometimes school wifi!), and squinting to find your teacher in a list of 25 is just painful.
+The mobile interface is non-existent, the lists do not load on data (or even school wifi!), and squinting to find your teacher in a list of 25 is just painful.

 Thus, abSENT was born.